Measures against the economic effects of the Corona crisis

 The funding is available to small and medium-sized businesses (SME), solo self-employed individuals and freelance workers in their main occupation across all sectors.
 To be eligible, revenues must have declined by at least 50% in two consecutive months between April and August 2020 compared to the prior-year months or else total revenues must have declined by an average of at least 30% in the same period.

-- Bridging aid of 40% of fixed operating costs if revenues declined by 30% to 50% on the prior-year month
+- Bridging aid of 40% of eligible fixed costs if revenues declined by 30% to 50% on the prior-year month

-- Bridging aid of 60% of fixed operating costs if revenues declined by 50% to 70% on the prior-year month
+- Bridging aid of 60% of eligible fixed costs if revenues declined by 50% to 70% on the prior-year month

-- Bridging aid of 90% of fixed operating costs if revenues declined by more than 70%
+- Bridging aid of 90% of eligible fixed costs if revenues declined by more than 70%

-- Personnel costs not covered by short-time compensation are reimbursed as a lump sum of 20% (previously: 10%) of other fixed operating costs
+- Personnel costs not covered by short-time compensation are reimbursed as a lump sum of 20% of other fixed operating costs

 - The maximum amount of bridging aid is EUR 200,000 for a period of four months